Types of Food Processing Floors

 Acid brick and quarry tile are products that have widely been used in the food processing industry.
 These products were the only systems available, before the advent of seamless systems.
 These systems are only a viable choice for new construction and long production shutdowns.
 The added thickness of these systems, along with long installation duration, makes it difficult or impossible for renovation and fast turnaround projects.
 Another issue with these systems, is the grout lines between the bricks or tile.
 Grout creates harmful health effects if not cleaned properly, since harmful microbes,dirt, grease, stains and mold can accumulate in them.
 Dirty grout lines often contribute to foul odors and deteriorating indoor air quality.
 Substances penetrate the tiny grout pores, making sanitizing and thorough cleaning of the floor, extremely difficult.
 Additionally, the grout joints have to be “re-pointed” regularly, to prevent moisture from passing into the spongy grout bed under the bricks/tile.
 Once the grout bed becomes saturated with moisture, it quickly spreads under the brick or tile, and eventually undermines the entire floor.
 If you have an existing brick/tile floor, and your grout joints are deteriorating, urethane flooring may be able to be applied over it, if it is done early in the deterioration process.
 Once the tiles and bricks become loose in large areas, the brick/tile must be completely removed.

-For a quotation, or more information, including the color availability, technical properties, or other properties of any of our systems, please contact the technical support team at our office.
+For a quotation, or more information on Puma-Crete, including a quotation, color availability, technical properties, or other properties of any of our systems, please contact the technical support team at E P Floors Corp.